eclipse-xfsc/facis-fap-decentralized-catalogue-management/README.md

 ---

-## 1. System Overview module tabs / flow overview → under ### 2.1 Modules
+## 1. System Overview

-§4 Deployment with Docker

-3-Node-RED import screen
-4-Imported flows visible in sidebar
-0-Mongo client config scree

-DCM is composed of six backend modules that run as Node-RED flows and a single-page Vue 3 dashboard that is served by the uibuilder node inside Node-RED.
+DCM is composed of six backend modules that run as ORCE flows and a single-page Vue 3 dashboard that is served by the uibuilder node inside ORCE.
 All state is stored in MongoDB.
 The platform is multi-tenant-ready through role-based permissions and is designed for federated deployments where many remote catalogues are periodically harvested into a single local index.

 At a high level, DCM does four things: